Transfer-Entropy-Regularized Markov Decision Processes: Interpretations

-By solving the TERMDP \eqref{eqmainprob} with different $\beta>0$, one can draw a trade-off curve between $J(X^{T+1}, U^T)$ and $I(X^T\rightarrow U^T)$.
+By solving the TERMDP \eqref{eqmainprob} with different $\beta\geq 0$, one can draw a trade-off curve between $J(X^{T+1}, U^T)$ and $I(X^T\rightarrow U^T)$.
 Proposition~\ref{propcom2} means that this trade-off curve shows a fundamental limitation of the achievable control performance under the given data rate.

-The tightness of the lower bounds provided by Propositions~\ref{proplbdi} and \ref{propcom2} (i.e., whether it is possible to construct an encoder-decoder pair such that that data rate matches its lower bound while satisfying the desired control performance) is the natural next question.
-There has been much research effort on related topics, but this question has not been fully resolved in the literature.
-In the LQG control setting, the same question has been addressed in \cite{silva2013characterization, extendedversion}, based on the achievability argument for the corresponding nonanticipative rate-distortion function (see \cite{1701.06368} and references therein).
+The tightness of the lower bounds provided by Propositions~\ref{proplbdi} and \ref{propcom2} (i.e., whether it is possible to construct an encoder-decoder pair such that the data rate matches its lower bound while satisfying the desired control performance) is the natural next question.
+In the LQG control setup, this question has been studied in \cite{silva2013characterization, extendedversion,kostina2019rate,1701.06368}.
 In these references, it is shown that the conservativeness of the lower bound provided by Proposition~\ref{proplbdi} is no greater than a small constant.
+Beyond the LQG setting, the question is currently wide open.

 \ifdefined\IFONECOL

 \else

 \fi